aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 1. Change directory to the `code/workspace/stacksets` directory.
 2. Open the `example_network.yaml` CloudFormation template in the text editor of your choice.
 3. Familiarize with the configuration for the example resources in the template.
 In the example, your intents are to:
-    1. create an [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/?id=docs_gateway), Internet Gateway, two public subnets, route table, and two routes to the Internet: you will choose to deploy these resources in multiple regions using a single 'Create' operation via CloudFormation StackSets;
+    1. create an [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/?id=docs_gateway), Internet Gateway, two public subnets, route table, and two routes to the Internet: you will choose to deploy these resources in multiple regions using a single create operation via CloudFormation StackSets;

-    2. [export](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) the VPC ID and Subnet IDs as outputs.
-When you export these IDs as output values, these resources are available in each of the regions where you deployed your stack sets.
-This is because output values are region-specific.
+    2. [export](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) the VPC ID and Subnet IDs outputs.
+Exports are region-specific.

 You will use the `example_network.yaml` template, that contains the network resources mentioned earlier, to deploy the template in two regions (`us-east-1` and `us-west-2`) of the same account.